nommiin/cozy/instructions.md

     - Description: Moves the interpreter to "position" if false

 * FUNC (Function)
-    - Arguments: 0-1 (name)
+    - Arguments: 1 (name)
-    - Description: If 1 argument is given, registers all incoming instructions as function "name", otherwise marks the end of the function
+    - Description: Registers all incoming instructions as function "name", otherwise marks the end of the function if "name" is 0

 * DUMP (Dump)
     - Arguments: 0